 If you do this, we would recommend heading over to the East of the island as you arrive to see and spend time by the volcano and then head back to the West to experience the other attractions and to be close to the airport before you head back.

 You’ll find plenty of treehouse stays by Mount Yasur on booking.com.
 The treehouses are basic but still provide you with everything you would need and are a fantastic experience.
 Look out for ones that allow you to see the lava’s firework show from your window!

 We loved our stay with Rockwater Resort!
 The protected marine sanctuary outside of Rockwater provided us with some of the best snorkelling we’ve ever done and it was amazing to just have that on our doorstep.
 The eco-resort itself is absolutely beautiful, crafted out of the limestone cliffs.
 Rockwater really gives you a sense of holiday relaxation and the owners are so lovely and helpful.

 As we’ve mentioned, Tanna Island is not built for tourists so the only restaurant options are within the hotels.
 We had some tasty home cooked food in our treehouse stay and the restaurant is lovely at Rockwater.
 The menu changed daily, providing starter, main and dessert options.
 We highly recommend trying the poulet fish (a fish that has the same texture as chicken)!
 The breakfast at Rockwater is fab too, with a delicious selection of homemade jams.

 If you’re budgeting, we’d recommend bringing some food over from Efate, as the couple of convenience stores on Tanna are very limited.

-As mentioned before, we didn’t have the time to visit this island but it is known for its pristine beaches so if you’re looking for more options of white sand to relax on, this is the island for you.
+As mentioned before, we didn’t have the time to visit this island but it is known for its pristine beaches.
+Hence, if you’re looking for more options of white sand to relax on, this is the island for you!

 There is also some epic diving here, with the opportunity to dive into a shipwreck from World War II!